Start9Labs/electrs-wrapper/docs/integrations/trezor/guide.md

 Note: You will need to be running Tor on your device, find guides to set this up here: https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index

-1. Open Trezor and click on the gear icon in the top left to enter the Settings.
+1. Open Trezor and click on the gear icon in the top right to enter the Settings.

     ![Trezor Settings](./assets/trezor0.png "Trezor Settings icon")